Pikesville High School

 Pikesville High School (PHS) is a four-year public high school in Baltimore County, Maryland, United States.
 It is part of the Baltimore County Public Schools consolidated school district.
 The school is located in the community of Pikesville, just inside Baltimore County to the northwest of Baltimore City.
 It is located on the corner of Smith Avenue and Labyrinth Road.
 The school's district borders Towson High School, Dulaney High School, Owings Mills High School, New Town High School, Randallstown High School, Milford Mill High School, and Woodlawn High School.

 History

 The school was opened in 1964 as Pikesville Senior High School with grades 9–11 and was renamed in the mid-1980s as part of a countywide grade realignment.

 The school received a $40 million renovation, including a math wing and science wing that replaced a single hallway of rooms and adjacent courtyard.
 The other courtyard was filled with more learning spaces.
 The cafeteria was expanded along with asbestos removal.

 On July 8, 2023, 45-year-old Lakisha Wheeler was fatally shot in the Pikesville High parking lot and was pronounced dead on arrival.

 In April 2024, athletic director Dazhon Darien was arrested for using artificial intelligence (A.I.) to impersonate a principal on an audio recording that included racist and antisemitic comments.
-Darien faces charges that include theft, disrupting school activities, stalking and retaliating against a witness.
+Darien faced charges that include theft, disrupting school activities, stalking and retaliating against a witness.
+He accepted a plea deal on the charge of disrupting school activities and was sentenced to 4 months jail.